convox/docs/docs/management/import-rack.md

 Please note that importing the Rack in this manner will change the password that you set during installation.
 </div>

-## Importing a GCP/AWS Rack to your Console account without a Runtime Integration
+## Importing a GCP/AWS/Digital Ocean Rack to your Console account without a Runtime Integration

-If you have installed your Rack in GCP or do not have an AWS Runtime integration you can also easily import your Rack:
+If you have installed your Rack in GCP, Digital Ocean, or do not have an AWS Runtime integration you can also easily import your Rack:

 - From the 'Racks' page within the Console, click on the 'Add Rack' dropdown and select the 'Manual' option.
 - Fill in your chosen name for the Rack, the hostname as reported by the installation, and the password you set during installation.